Slavery and the Slave Trade

 Estate and plantation records

-Business records of merchants and slave owners
+Business records of merchants and enslavers

 Business records (such as correspondence, accounts and ledgers) give an insight into how the slave trade was operated.
 Letters between slave traders can reveal how slave markets and auctions were identified and how slaves were transported to the colonies and sold there.
 Merchants’ correspondence relating to the slave trade often concerns the triangular trade with the colonies but may also include references to the abolition of the slave trade insofar as it affected their business.
-Letters to and from purchasers tell us about the characteristics customers typically looked for in slaves.
-Accounts will usually give the sum of money paid or received and may also mention the purchasers' names and the physical condition of the slaves.
-Although slaves’ names are occasionally included as an ‘identifier’, normally only their first name is given.
+Letters to and from purchasers tell us about the characteristics customers typically looked for in enslaved individuals.
+Accounts will usually give the sum of money paid or received and may also mention the purchasers' names and the physical condition of the enslaved person.
+Although enslaved people's names are occasionally included as an ‘identifier’, normally only their first name is given.
 Examples of business records in the NRS, referring to the slave trade are Buchanan & Simpson, Glasgow, 1754-1773 (NRS reference CS96/502-509) and Cameron and Company, Berbice, 1816-1824 (NRS reference CS96/972-983).
 The CS96 records normally relate to Court of Session cases, whose references may be found in the same catalogue entry.
-To find relevant business records, you would ideally know the name of the company or individual dealing in slaves, as the entries in our online catalogue are arranged by record creator.
+To find relevant business records, you would ideally know the name of the company or individual dealing in eslavement, as the entries in our online catalogue are arranged by record creator.
 However, the above examples were identified by using relevant search terms such as ‘slave’, ‘slaves’ and ‘slave trade’.

 Wills and testaments

-There is evidence from wills and testaments that slaves in the colonies were regarded as ‘moveable property’, meaning they could be bequeathed after the owner’s death.
+There is evidence from wills and testaments that enslaved people in the colonies were regarded as ‘moveable property’, meaning they could be bequeathed after the owner’s death.
 Copies of original testaments of plantation owners may survive in estate papers or among family papers.
 If the testament was registered by a court whose jurisdiction covered the plantation itself, the registers might survive in the relevant national archives of that country.
 Scots who owned land in both the colonies and in Scotland could have their testaments registered in the Commissary Court of Edinburgh and (later) the Sheriff Court of Edinburgh.
 The registers for both of these have been digitised and are searchable online via the ScotlandsPeople website.
 See below under 'websites and bibliography'.

 Registers of Deeds

-The NRS frequently receives enquiries for images of slaves, the slave trade, the abolition movement, aspects of plantation life and related topics.
+The NRS frequently receives enquiries for images of enslavement, the slave trade, the abolition movement, aspects of plantation life and related topics.
 Almost all of the information in the NRS relating to these topics is in written form.
 The best source of pictorial illustrations and images in Scotland is Glasgow City Libraries and Archives.
 A good starting point is the 2002 exhibition ‘Slavery and Glasgow’, which is available online at the Scottish Archive Network (SCAN) website.

 Two published maps of the Gold Coast have come to the NRS via private record collections: (1) map of Africa according to Mr. D'Anville with additions and improvements and a particular chart of the Gold Coast, showing European forts and factories, 1772, published by Robert Sayer, London (NRS reference RHP2069), and (2) map of Africa, improved and enlarged from D'Anville's map, including inset map of the Gold Coast and vignette of African figures, 1794, published by Laurie & Whittle, London (NRS reference RHP9779).
 Some access restrictions apply to the second map: consult NRS Historical Search Room staff.